 That being said, qualifications do not guarantee the adviser is ethical and honest.

-Some of the most unscrupulous advisers I have ever had the misfortune to meet had valid qualifications from their home countries.
+Some of the most unscrupulous advisers I have ever had the misfortune to meet had valid qualifications from their home countries, but I wouldn’t have trusted them with my money and further than I could have thrown them.

-Having qualifications does, however, offer peace of mind that they know something about finance!
+Having qualifications does, however, offer peace of mind that they know something about what they’re doing.

 Where do you invest your own money?